Exploring creative ways in which hospitals implement IP access control to safeguard assets and people

 Given the very nature of hospitals, powerful narcotics and medicines are always readily available.
 While more hospitals have implemented regulations and policies surrounding access to and distribution of drugs, there are still potential vulnerabilities lurking.
 Internal theft and abuse of privileges still creep up now and again, so hospitals are always looking for better ways to maintain control of such sensitive areas.
 For instance, some hospitals are installing IP access control readers at the drug cabinets.
 This allows them to digitally control who has access to the cabinets, during specific times.

 In case any fraud is suspected, management can run reports to see which cabinets were accessed and by whom.
-By unifying the access control with video surveillance, operators can also retrieve an access control event with the correlated video recording, to see if the person wiping the badge was in fact the authorised individual.
-Other hospitals have dual-authentications setup, where two people must be present at once, when accessing the drug cabinets.
-When one card is presented to the reader, the system will wait for another authorised cardholder to present their badge before unlocking the door.
-This ensures additional levels of adherence to policies and minimise risks.
+By unifying the access control with video surveillance, operators can also retrieve an access control event with the correlated video recording, to see if the person wiping the badge was, in fact, the authorized individual.
+Other hospitals have dual-authentications setup, where two people must be present at once when accessing the drug cabinets.
+When one card is presented to the reader, the system will wait for another authorized cardholder to present their badge before unlocking the door.
+This ensures additional levels of adherence to policies and minimize risks.

 Some hospitals are also integrating their video surveillance and access control system with asset tracking systems to further protect new-borns and dementia patients who might wonder.
 Patient wrist bands can include radio frequency identification (RFID) chips which can be monitored by security departments in real-time.
 With a little configuration, security departments can also set up alarms that will alert operators and nurses if an RFID tag is detected within a certain distance from the ward.
 This allows personnel to immediately address the situation before the patient has either left or been taken too far.

 As more hospitals turn to IP security solutions to keep their patients and staff safe, more clever applications are being developed.
-IP access control is just one system amongst many that is being leveraged for tighter security and improved operations.
-In fact, many hospitals are taking a unified approach to security, investing in security platforms such as Genetec Security Center, to bring all integral hospital systems under one centralised solution.
-Merging IP access control with video surveillance, automatic number plate recognition, intercom, asset tracking, nurse call stations, fire alarm panels and intrusion detection systems help security departments get a bird's-eye-view of their environment, improving their overall effectiveness at mitigating threats as quickly as possible.
+IP access control is just one system amongst many that are being leveraged for tighter security and improved operations.
+In fact, many hospitals are taking a unified approach to security, investing in security platforms such as Genetec Security Center, to bring all integral hospital systems under one centralized solution.
+Merging IP access control with video surveillance, automatic number plate recognition, intercom, asset tracking, nurse call stations, fire alarm panels, and intrusion detection systems help security departments get a birds-eye-view of their environment, improving their overall effectiveness at mitigating threats as quickly as possible.

 This article was published in Surveillance Magazine on August 26, 2015.
 Click here to view the original article.